-" MATH 1052H: Non-Calculus Statistics II: Elementary Statistical Methods (Sc)

-Linear regression models, goodness-of-fit and analysis of contingency tables, analysis of variance for completely randomized design, randomized block design and factorial design, nonparametric tests.
+- " MATH 1052H: Non-Calculus Statistics II: Elementary Statistical Methods (Sc) Linear regression models, goodness-of-fit and analysis of contingency tables, analysis of variance for completely randomized design, randomized block design and factorial design, nonparametric tests.
 Use of computer methods for analysis of real data sets.
 Prerequisite: MATH 1051H.
-Not for credit toward a major or minor in Mathematics.
-Excludes MATH 1050Y.

-" MATH-CCTH 1080H: Math for Everyday Life (Sc) Should you buy a ticket for 6/49 or Super 7?
+Not for credit toward a - MATH-CCTH 1080H: Math for Everyday Life (Sc) Should you buy a ticket for 6/49 or Super 7?
 If you test positive for a rare disease, what is the chance that you actually have it?
 How are E. coli bacteria and interest rates related?
 These are some of the questions we investigate in this course.
 We also look into the use, misuse, and abuse of mathematics in the media.
 Prerequisite: Ontario Grade 11 Functions & Relations (MCR3U) or equivalent.
 Not open to students enrolled in or with credit for any other MATH courses.
 Does not satisfy the Mathematics requirement for a Bachelor of Science degree.
 Not for credit toward a major or minor in Mathematics.
-Offered only at Trent University Durham.